maximkiesel1/Open_Source_Package_PyPi/README.md

 ```
 pip install NaN-Rate-Calc-Vis
 ```
-The package `pandas` and `matplotlib.pyplot`should be pre installed.
+The package `pandas` and `matplotlib.pyplot`should be preinstalled.
 ## Usage

 To use the `NaN_Rate_Calc_Vis` class, you need to import the class and initialize it with a Dataframe.